Director, Product Marketing & Content

 For years, tech companies have tried to solve for identity, typically via a consortium or proprietary solutions.
 The goal is to compete with the scale of Facebook, Google and Amazon.
 Their enormous pool of verified users has eMarketer forecasting that the triopoly will garner 63% of all U.S. ad spend through 2020.
 These projections were made prior to the further strain put on cookies, so by the end of the year these figures might actually be larger.

 Previously there was hope that a new solution would address all concerns and become the new standard, but now the industry recognizes a need to unite around a handful of interoperable IDs.
-Let’s take a look at some of the leaders, keeping in mind that we are now preparing for a post-cookie reality.
+There is still much debate taking place now that we are now preparing for a post-cookie reality, but let’s take a look at some of the leading options in the space, and acknowledge those that have gone by the wayside.

 IdentityLink is often considered a leading solution due to its cross-device architecture, comparable to the likes of Facebook and Google.
 IdentityLink incorporates information such as mobile device IDs, consumer histories, home addresses and other offline information.
 LiveRamp participates in several industry groups, providing IdentityLink as part of the pool.
 IdentityLink does not rely on third party cookies alone, so it may be a stable solution for the market.